 The initial letters were drawn by myself on wood, and engraved over my drawings by Hughes.
 For the subjects of these illustrations, see the published Catalogue of Queen’s Coll.
 Library, Pref.
 [A Bibliographical Catalogue of Books Privately Printed, by John Martin, 1834, p201]

 This view of the Queens’ Lane frontage was published in 1830 in Illustrations of the University of Cambridge, by Richard Bankes Harraden.
-This plate is dated 1824, and shows the battlements that the Walnut Tree Building acquired in 1823.
+This plate is dated 1824, and shows the parapets that the Walnut Tree Building acquired in 1823.
 On the extreme right are the old buildings of the Cambridge University Press (on land that Queens’ sold to St Catharine’s in 1836) that were demolished in 1837.